imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `store/`

 - `componentStore.ts`: This is the most critical state management file.
 It uses Zustand to create a global store that holds:
-  - `componentAst`: The AST for the interactive component (preserves hooks and state).
-  - `componentPreviewAst`: A fully-resolved AST used for the navigator tree.
+  - `componentAst`: The "Live AST" created with the real React library.
+It is rendered in "Interaction Mode" and allows the component to be fully stateful.
+  - `componentPreviewAst`: The "Preview AST" created with a shimmed React.
+This is a structurally complete map of the component used for the Navigator and as the blueprint for style updates.
   - `selectedNodeId`: The ID of the currently selected element.
+  - `originalCode`: The user's source code string, which is treated as the source of truth for all component logic.
+  - `jsxLocation`: The character start/end position of the JSX block within the originalCode.
+  - `isDirty`: A flag indicating that visual changes have been made but not yet applied to the source code.
+  - `isCodeHighlighted`: A flag to control the persistent highlighting in the code editor after changes are applied.
   - `history`: An array of AST snapshots for undo/redo functionality.
-  - State for mock props, dependencies, context wrappers, and UI modes (`selectionMode`).
+  - State for mock props (`propsJson`), dependencies, and context wrappers (`wrapperCode`).
+  - Key methods: `setRenderOutput` (initializes both ASTs after rendering), `updateNodeStyle` (applies style changes), `applyAstChangesToCode` (surgical code updates), `undo`/`redo` (history management).

 #### `lib/`

-- `renderer.ts`: Contains the core logic for processing user code.
-  - `renderCodeToAst(code)`: The main function that orchestrates the entire rendering pipeline.
-It transpiles the code with Babel, executes it to get a React component, and then calls `serializeComponent` to generate two versions of the AST (`runtimeAst` and `previewAst`).
-It cleverly uses a "shimmed" React to resolve the preview AST without triggering hook errors.
+- `renderer.ts`: Contains the crucial `renderCodeToAst` function.
+This orchestrates the initial code processing pipeline by transpiling the user's code and calling the parser to generate the two distinct visual ASTs (`componentAst` and `componentPreviewAst`).
-- `componentParser.ts`: Handles the conversion between React Elements and the serializable AST.
+- `componentParser.ts`: Handles the serialization from React Elements into our custom `SerializableElement` AST format (`serializeComponent`), and the deserialization from our AST back into renderable React Elements (`renderFromAst`).
-  - `serializeComponent(element)`: Recursively traverses a React Element tree and converts it into the `SerializableElement` AST format, assigning unique IDs.
-  - `renderFromAst(astNode)`: Takes the AST and recursively builds a React Element tree from it using `React.createElement`.
+- `styleUpdater.ts`: (Critical Architectural File) Implements the "Apply Changes" logic.
+It takes the user's original source code and the `componentPreviewAst`, parses the code into a temporary Babel AST, and surgically modifies only the style attributes of the corresponding nodes.
+This non-destructive approach is the key to preserving all component logic like onClick handlers and state.
+- `astToCode.ts`: Utility for converting `SerializableElement` AST nodes back into formatted JSX code strings.
+Includes Prettier integration for clean code generation.
+Used for code generation workflows.
-- `utils.ts`: Contains utility functions, notably `cn` for merging Tailwind CSS classes.
+- `utils.ts`: Contains shared utility functions, such as `cn` for merging Tailwind CSS classes.

+#### `hooks/`

+- `useDebounce.ts`: Custom hook for debouncing user input to prevent excessive re-renders and API calls.
+- `useResizableLayout.ts`: Custom hook that manages the resizable layout state for the editor panels, including panel sizes, minimization states, and resize handlers.

+#### `polyfills/`

+- `processShim.ts`: Browser polyfill for Node.js `process` global object, required for Babel packages to work in the browser environment.

 #### `components/`

+- `Navbar.tsx`: Navigation bar component with theme toggle functionality and app branding.
 - `EditorLayout.tsx`: The main UI component that assembles the different panels (Navigator, Code Editor, Canvas, Inspector).
 It manages the resizing and collapsing state for these panels.
 It also triggers the rendering process by calling `renderCodeToAst`.

 ##### `Canvas/`